grygy/pv217-microservices-materials/README.md

 ## Exercise design

-Each exercise will be iteration over previous ones.
-The main goal is to incrementally create the whole application over the semester.
+Each exercise will be an iteration of the previous ones.
+The main goal is to create the whole application over the semester incrementally.

 ## Technologies